LWardman/WorkExamples/README.md

 # Loot.h

-Context : This is for a looter-shooter style game with random loot drops
+Context : This is for a looter-shooter style game with random loot drops.

 This is a base class, which has derivatives such as "AmmoDrop", "CommonDrop", "LegendaryDrop" etc..